Wake Up in the Sky: Commercial performance

 tying 2017's "I Get the Bag" as Mane's highest-charting single as a lead artist in the US.
 "Wake Up in the Sky" spent 26 weeks on the aforementioned chart.
 The song also reached the top five of the US Hot R&B/Hip-Hop Songs chart.
 "Wake Up in the Sky" became Mane's third, Mars's tenth and Black's first number one on US Rhythmic Songs.
-It was certified five times platinum by the Recording Industry Association of America (RIAA) for track-equivalent sales of five million units.
+It was certified six times platinum by the Recording Industry Association of America (RIAA) for track-equivalent sales of six million units.

 "Wake Up in the Sky" peaked at number 36 on the Canadian Hot 100, spending 20 weeks on the chart.
 It entered the top 50 in Czech Republic, Ireland and Norway.
 The single also reached number 49 in Portugal, where it spent 18 weeks on the chart and was certified gold by the Associação Fonográfica Portuguesa (AFP).
 It debuted and peaked at number 65 on the UK Singles Chart with first-week sales of 7,030 units.
-It was certified silver by the British Phonographic Industry (BPI) for track-equivalent sales of 200,000 units.
+It was certified Gold by the British Phonographic Industry (BPI) for track-equivalent sales of 400,000 units.
 In Australia, the song bowed at number 49 on the ARIA Singles Chart, but was certified platinum by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 70,000 units.

 Music video

 The accompanying music video was directed by Florent Dechard and Mars, and premiered on October 31, 2018.
 The video shows Mane, Mars and Black wearing glittering 1970s-style suits along with jewelry.
 The video opens with Mane sitting in front of a mirror in a dressing room, wearing a long, white fur coat over a white suit.
 He then joins Mars and Black to perform on a stage.
 The artists perform with vintage microphones as a 1980s soul music trio in front of the stage's jazz theater curtain.
-They alternate front-man roles as they sing and use coordinated movements.
+They alternate front-man roles as they sing and coordinate movements.
 During the performance, Mane gives a rose to a woman in the audience and Black performs his "signature 'Zeze' dance move".
-Clips of the trio drinking champagne and celebrating with women are intercut with them singing the song.
+Clips of the trio drinking champagne and celebrating with women are intercut with them singing.

 Billboard's Michael Saponara found the music video "stunning", while KC Orcutt from XXL called the video "lighthearted" and the idea behind it "fun".
 Aaron Williams of Uproxx felt that it was a "tongue-in-cheek homage to the television performances of yesterday", likening it to the program American Bandstand.
 Idolator's Mike Wass compared the visual's "retro aesthetic" to Mars's music video for "Finesse" (2018), deeming it "super suave".
 The video has received over 500 million views on YouTube.

+Live Performances

+During the Bruno Mars Live (2022-2024), the singer performed it as a medley with "That's What I Like" and "Please Me" on his shows.
+Starting on October 4, 2024, "Calling All My Lovelies" was added to the set list along with samples of "Gorilla" and "Wake Up in the Sky".